What State Of Matter Is Nitrogen

 Safety Precautions

 When working with liquid nitrogen, it's crucial to take appropriate safety precautions to prevent injuries such as frostbite and asphyxiation.
-Always wear insulated gloves, safety glasses, and protective clothing to avoid direct contact with liquid nitrogen.
+In practice, always wear insulated gloves, safety glasses, and protective clothing to avoid direct contact with liquid nitrogen.
 Work in well-ventilated areas to prevent the buildup of nitrogen gas, which can displace oxygen and lead to asphyxiation.
 Avoid trapping liquid nitrogen in closed containers, as the rapid expansion of nitrogen gas upon vaporization can cause explosions.

 Handling and Storage